ahmadjamalkta/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 get information about the path changes immediately.

-When the existing route breaks due to two nodes drifting away (going out of the communication range of each other), this manifests as link-level failure.
+When the existing route breaks due to two nodes drifting away (going out of the communication range of each other), this manifests as a link-level failure.
 This condition is detected by AODV and it starts searching for a new route.
 When the new route is found, the ping traffic resumes.